avatar-kaleb/kalebmckelvey-site/blog/mental-model-dictionary-information-asymmetry.md

 _Yes, I was slightly worried…_

-At this point, I am definitely a bit concerned that Google Flights didn't properly book my flights.
+At this point, I am a bit concerned that Google Flights didn't properly book my flights.
 I began looking up the flight status by flight number.
 It was on time, although it wasn't flying to Amsterdam from Brussels that day.

 _Heading to the Gate..._

-I made the decision to make my way to the gate, hoping the boarding agent would be better equipped to help.
+I decided to make my way to the gate, hoping the boarding agent would be better equipped to help.
 As I approached with my Costa Coffee Americano in hand, I hear in an accent:

 “Hi, did you bring me coffee along with a question?”